patel-himanshu/insect-classifier-web-app/README.md

 1. The development server starts at **`localhost:8000`**.
 Enter the URL in your browser to visit the web app.
 1. To stop the development server, press **CTRL + C** in the terminal window.

+*Note*: The version of `tflite-runtime` library mentioned in the `requirements.txt` works only on Linux.
+You may check whether the newer version of the library is available for Windows or not, or whether you need to use tflite in your project or not.
 # Images of the Web App

 ![](images/Web_App.png)